MY ESWRA LOGIN

 All rooms must be physically accessible and of good overall standard.
 Access for those with other requirements such as a hearing loop or specific mobility support - needs should also be available when requested.

-Approximately 12-15 rooms also need to be made available for the Special Interest Group programme sessions.
-Some of these could be the same rooms that are used for the parallel sessions during the conference, but they could also be slightly smaller (for up to 40 people).
+Approximately 15-20 rooms also need to be made available for the Special Interest Group programme sessions.
+Some of these could be the same rooms that are used for the parallel sessions during the conference, but they could be slightly smaller (for up to 40 people).

 Supplementary room requirements

-• A room for up to 10 people is also required for a meeting of the ESWRA Publication Series Advisory Group at some point during the conference.
+1. A room for up to 10 people is also required for a meeting of the ESWRA Book Series Advisory Group at some point during the conference.

-• The ESWRA Board requires a room to meet the day before and after the conference; this Board room should accommodate up to 18 people.
-The ESWRA Administrator will contact the local organisational committee to make the necessary arrangements for this and all costs for this meeting are paid directly by the Association, not from the conference budget.
+4. The ESWRA Board requires a room to meet the day before and the day after the conference.
+This Board room should accommodate up to 18 people.
+The ESWRA Administrator will contact the local organising committee to make the necessary arrangements for this and all costs for this meeting are paid directly by the Association, not from the conference budget.

-• SIG convenors' meeting: 1 room generally held during the 2nd day.
+5. A room for up to 25 people for the SIG convenors' meeting: generally held during the 2nd

 3.2 Helpful hints